adon-cloudcannon/landing-page-test/src/collections/case-studies/the-new-dynamic.md

 As for Régis, who’s put CloudCannon through its paces, how does he feel about the process of actually transitioning clients to a new CMS?

-{% bookshop "markdown/quote" quote:"I'm in a position to be confident; there's not much impact on the code itself — most of the content [changes are] in config files and a few form fields, but that's it.
-We’re very confident." %}
+> I'm in a position to be confident; there's not much impact on the code itself — most of the content \[changes are\] in config files and a few form fields, but that's it.
+We’re very confident.

 Looking at CloudCannon from a client’s perspective (“stepping into the shoes of an editor”, as he puts it), Régis is particularly impressed with the UX.